aakash-webdev/Educational-Wesbsite-Landing-Page/README.md

 <h3>Features:</h3>
 <p></p><b>👉 Well-Structured HTML:</b><br>The HTML is formatted using HTML5 semantics, ensuring clear and organized code.</p>
 <br>
 <p><b>👉 Raw CSS3:</b><br>The styling is done using raw CSS3 for a custom look and feel.
-CSS3 is used to implement elegant hover effects, enhancing the user experience with smooth and sophisticated interactions.</p>
+Also, CSS3 is used to implement elegant hover effects, enhancing the user experience with smooth and sophisticated interactions.</p>
 <br>
 <p><b>👉 Responsive Design:</b><br>The website is responsive, utilizing the MediaQuery method to ensure it looks great on all devices.</p>
 <br>